pingcap/docs-cn/op-guide/recommendation.md

 ---
-title: Software and Hardware Requirements
+title: Software and Hardware Recommendations
-summary: Learn the software and hardware requirements for deploying and running TiDB.
+summary: Learn the software and hardware recommendations for deploying and running TiDB.
 category: operations
 ---

-# Software and Hardware Requirements
+# Software and Hardware Recommendations

 ## About